EECS3311F24/project-syllabally/sprint2 marking.md

     There is no web link or other reference lending support to the presented diagram.
     - 0 marks = No diagram present or the presented document does not look like a software architecture diagram

-    Your Mark: 3 (try to use databae, user interaction flow such e.g., directional arrows from "User" to system modules)
+    Your Mark: 2 (try to use database, user interaction flow such e.g., directional arrows from "User" to system modules)

-  System Design Total: 9 / 10
+  System Design Total: 8 / 10

 ---